Meet the U21s

 2

-Having toured to Jersey and Guernsey, with the Athelings and GBU19 teams respectively, he is looking forward to touring further afield with the opportunities for varying shooting conditions and cultures that are to be experienced.
-A true Scot, he shot for Scotland in this year’s National, and West of Scotland in the Inter-Counties and is pleased to be representing those north of the border.
+Having toured to Jersey and Guernsey, with the Athelings and GB U19 teams respectively, he is looking forward to touring further afield with the opportunities for varying shooting conditions and cultures that are to be experienced.
+A true Scot, he shot for Scotland in this year’s National Match, and West of Scotland in the Inter Counties and is pleased to be representing those north of the border.
 Following the tour, he hopes to continue shooting for Exeter University and help continue the team’s recent successes.

 Rory Mace